Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Conclusion

 \section{Conclusion}

 Motivated by an effort to reconcile recent Pass@K policy gradient methods, we show that advantage shaping is (asymptotically) equivalent to RLOO-style optimization of surrogate rewards $F(\rho)$.
-This equivalence extends beyond Pass@K: for instance, ``hard-example upweighting" heuristics correspond to adding reward-level regularization $\Omega(\rho)$ to the training objective.
+This equivalence extends beyond Pass@K: for instance, ``hard-example upweighting'' heuristics correspond to adding reward-level regularization $\Omega(\rho)$ to the training objective.
 While $F(\rho)$ is maximized at $\rho=1$, acting as a data-fitting term, the regularizer $\Omega(\rho)$ provides an opposing force that can be interpreted as preventing overfitting, particularly to easy training examples.

 Advantage shaping and surrogate reward design are two sides of the same coin.
 This equivalence mirrors classical supervised learning, where modifying the training objective is analogous to directly modifying the gradient.
-Both design approaches have proven effective, with a strong parallel in supervised classification for imbalanced data, e.g. \cite{lin2017focal,menon_LA_loss,ye2021procrustean,kini2021label}.
+Both design approaches have proven effective, with a strong parallel in supervised classification for imbalanced data, e.g. \citep{lin2017focal,menon_LA_loss,ye2021procrustean,kini2021label}.
 At a conceptual level, understanding this equivalence is instructive: irrespective of the design choice—whether starting from advantage shapes or surrogate rewards—analyzing the counterpart can provide valuable insight.
-Looking forward, while direct parallels to supervised learning should be drawn cautiously, the (regularized) surrogate reward lens may offer a bridge between iterative optimization algorithms, like policy gradients, and the population performance metrics they ultimately aim to optimize.
+Looking forward, while direct parallels to supervised learning should be drawn cautiously, the (regularized) surrogate reward lens may facilitate (i) a theoretical bridge between iterative policy-gradient optimization and the population performance metrics these algorithms ultimately aim to optimize, {(ii) designing new practically relevant advantage shapes, with surrogate losses and reweighting schemes from supervised learning as potential starting points, and (iii) gaining insight into what properties (e.g., of the data distribution or model) determine when existing or new algorithms perform well.}